gaurangkhera/Kintsugi/PROJECT_SUMMARY.md

 # Kintsugi - Project Summary

-## 🎯 Project Overview
+## Project Overview

 Kintsugi is a sophisticated dual-mode web application that presents two completely different interfaces based on user mode:

 1. **Public Mode (Kintsugi)**: A serene, minimalist wellness application
 2. **Private Mode (The Workshop)**: A dark, utilitarian interface for a secret movement

-The transformation between modes is triggered by a hidden phrase in the journal, creating an engaging "Easter egg" experience inspired by Fight Club.
+The transformation between modes is triggered by a hidden phrase in the journal - creating an engaging "Easter egg" experience inspired by Fight Club.

-## 🏗️ Architecture
+## Architecture

 ### Technology Stack
 - **Frontend**: Next.js 14 (App Router)